-Is Your Payment App Making You Passive Aggressive? | Wealthsimple
+Is your Payment App Making You Passive Aggressive? | Wealthsimple

 Just know, Reluctant Renter, you're not alone.
 I know a guy who tried to kiss a girl on New Year’s Eve, was rebuffed, and then sent her a bill for an evening’s worth of expenses on January 1.

 But don't despair.
-It really comes down to human decency, which, unlike e-transfers, has been around for more than 10 years.
+It really comes down to human decency, which, unlike payment apps, has been around for more than 10 years.
 So let's start with the basics*.*

 When is it OK to send a friend a digital bill?

-It's also way more civilized than trying to do math at a bar at 2 a.m.
+It's also way more civilised than trying to do maths at a bar at 2 a.m.

 A good way to know if it should be a chargeable event or an un-chargeable one is to think about the venue.
 Anything outside the home is fair game for a split expense.
-If someone suggests lunch at Canoe in Toronto, but you are living on a Tim Horton’s budget, you better decline unless you're ready to foot your share of the bill.
+If someone suggests lunch at The Ritz in London, but you are living on a Greggs budget, you better decline unless you're ready to foot your share of the bill.
 Once someone invites you into their home, however, all obligations of equal payment are off unless explicitly discussed.

 When you invite people to your house — for dinner, for a game, for a drink — you are essentially entering into a contract in which you alone will absorb the cost of refreshments and food.
-Should your guests come with something — a dish, a six-pack, an offer to pitch in?
+Should your guests come with something — a dish, a bottle of red, an offer to pitch in?
 That's the right thing to do.
-If they don't, you do have the right to never invite them back, but you don't have the right to send them a request for $7.64 for “nacho ingredients.”
+If they don't, you do have the right to never invite them back, but you don't have the right to send them a request for £7.64 for “nacho ingredients.”

 That is, UNLESS — say it with me now — you tell everyone they're splitting the cost ahead of time.
 Consent is key.
 If you didn't ask permission to send a digital bill (or receive an answer), keep your thumb off that request button.
 With great repayment power comes great responsibility not to be an insufferable jerk.